+- People

+- Malicious users inside or outside the company.

+- Uninformed employees.

-- People (e.g., malicious users inside or outside the company and uninformed employees). - · Inanimate threats - natural disasters (e.g., fire or flood) - malicious code (e.g., a virus or denial of service).
+- Inanimate threats

+- Natural disasters such as fire or flood.

+- Malicious code such as a virus or denial of service.

-Identifying and Evaluating Vulnerabilities
+Identify and Evaluate Vulnerabilities

 Potential vulnerabilities that should be addressed in your security strategy include: